Andy4495/NewhavenOLED/README.md

 The library implements a "bit-bang" SPI, and can therefore use any available I/O pins to control the display.
 However, if your project is using hardware SPI to control other devices, then do not use those hardware SPI pins.
-For example, do not use pins 10-13 on an Arduino UNO (other Arduinos may use other pins for hardware SPI).
+For example, do not use pins 10-13 on an Arduino UNO.

 Usage
 -----

+*Refer to the `Newhaven_OLED_example` sketch in the `examples` folder.*

-Use the constructor to set up the display size (rows and columns) and Arduino pin numbers for the control pins.
+Use the constructor to set up the display size (rows and columns) and pin numbers for the control pins.
 For example,

     NewhavenOLED oled(2, 16, 3, 4, 5, NO_PIN);

-In the above example, the display has 2 rows, 16 columns, the SDI pin (MOSI) is connected to Arduino pin 3, the SCLK pin (SCK) is connected to Arduino pin 4, and the /CS pin (chip select) is connected to Arduino pin 5.
-The /RES pin (reset) is hardwired to VDD (5V) and is not controlled by the Arduino (so "NO_PIN" is used in the constructor).
+In the above example, the display has 2 rows, 16 columns, the SDI pin (MOSI) is connected to Arduino pin 3, the SCLK pin (SCK) is connected to pin 4, and the /CS pin (chip select) is connected to  pin 5.
+The /RES pin (reset) is hardwired to VDD (5V), so "NO_PIN" is used in the constructor.

-After creating a NewhavenOLED object, call the "begin()" method before using it.
+After creating a NewhavenOLED object, call the `begin()` method before using it.
 This initializes the OLED controller chip and makes it ready to display information.
 Continuing the example from above:

     oled.begin();

+There are several methods for writing characters and controlling the display:

+    clear()

+Clears the display and sets the current cursor position to the top left (0,0).

+    setCursor(col, row)

+Sets the cursor to the position specified by (col,row).
+This is where the next character will be written when using `write(c)`.
+If the cursor position is outside the bounds of the display, then this method has no effect.

+    write(col, row, c)

+Writes character `c` to position (col,row) on the display without changing any other characters on the display.
+Advances cursor to next position (wrapping at the end of a line if needed).
+If the cursor position is outside the bounds of the display, then this method has no effect.

+    write(s)

+Clear the display and writes the c-string pointed to by `s` to the display. `s` needs to be at least as large as the number of characters in the display.
+Any characters after the end of the display are ignored.

-You can then use the methods command(c) and data(d) to send commands and data to the display.
-Refer to the example sketch in the examples folder, along with the datasheets referenced below for further details.
+You can also use `command(c)` and `data(d)` to send commands and data to the display.
+Refer to the datasheets referenced below for further details.

 Hardware Pin Configuration for SPI (Serial Interface) Mode
 ----------------------------------------------------------